cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 Expand.
 In HPKE's KeySchedule this is avoided by using Extract instead of Hash on the arbitrary-length inputs `info`, `pskID`, and `psk`.

-The string literal "RFCXXXX" used in LabeledExtract and LabeledExpand ensures that any secrets derived in HPKE are bound to the scheme's name, even when possibly derived from the same Diffie-Hellman or KEM shared secret as in another scheme.
+The string literal "RFCXXXX " used in LabeledExtract and LabeledExpand ensures that any secrets derived in HPKE are bound to the scheme's name, even when possibly derived from the same Diffie-Hellman or KEM shared secret as in another scheme.